PhenixCFLi/PhenixCFLi.github.io/_posts/2018-02-20-Hello-World.markdown

 cd <user name>.github.io
 jekyll serve
 ```
-> Now, you have create the initial web template locally and able to modify based on this.
+> Now, you have create the initial web template locally and able to modify based on this.<br>
+> You can view your blog locally using any browser to url (http://localhost:4000)
 ![alt text](/assets/img/2018-02-20-Hello-World/jekyll-template.png)

-> PS: You have just create (and update) the web in local, it is not yet committed to Github.
+> PS: You have only created (and update) the blog in local computer, it is not yet committed to Github.

 * Commit to Github after you finalized the web content
 > Execute below command from terminal window